overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 I will ONLY support the BASH.

 It runs with 4.14.0 right now (2017-11-19).
-To make this even a thing the kernel configs i provide here are maxed out.
-They will probably run on any PC!
+To make this even a thing the kernel configs I provide here are maxed out.
+They will probably run on any PC or in any VM!
 If you want a more minimalistic kernel suited to your system change the clfs_12 script(s) and use make menuconfig or even make localmodconfig.

 I will try to use openrc-elogind and NOT consolekit.
 Elogind however is suddenly failing on me although it worked before.
 I will ONLY provide scripts for **XFCE** and **MATE** as Desktop environments (DEs).